 “Put on all of God’s armor so that you will be able to stand firm against all strategies and tricks of the Devil” (Ephesians 6:11 New Living Translation).

-In the New King James Version, the word armor is used five times in the New Testament.
-The word occurs first in Luke 11:22 with regard to the biding of the strongman.
+In the New King James Version, the word armour is used five times in the New Testament.
+The word occurs first in Luke 11:22 with regard to the binding of the strongman.

 Luke 11:21-22 says, “When a strong man, fully armed, guards his own palace, his goods are in peace.
 But when a stronger than he comes upon him and overcomes him, he takes from him all his armor in which he trusted, and divides his spoils” (New King James Version).